Skip navigation

 1. Two months prior to submission, and after consulting their supervisory panel, a candidate should commence the Notification of Intent to Submit (NOI) milestone containing:

-4. Date on which the thesis is expected to be submitted; and
+4. date on which the thesis is expected to be submitted;

 1. If the intended submission date changes, the candidate uses the ISIS Manage My Degree eForm to update their intended submission date.